nteract/enchannel/README.md

 ```

 #### createMessage
-Creates a [Jupyter message object](https://ipython.org/ipython-doc/3/development/messaging.html#general-message-format)that accepts 3 arguments:
+Creates a [Jupyter message object](https://ipython.org/ipython-doc/3/development/messaging.html#general-message-format) that accepts three arguments:

- - username, string
+ - username: string
- - session, string, `guid` unique to the current session
+ - session: string, `guid` unique to the current session
- - msg_type: string, type of the message getting sent
+ - msg_type: string, type of message being sent

-The following is a full example that shows how you'd setup the session and
+This full example shows how you'd setup the session and
 username, and then create and send a shutdown request:

 ```js